 Our jack-of-all-trades.
 David was everywhere—researching, coding, fine-tuning the frontend.
 He made sure our Companion not only worked well but also made sense to our users and stood up to the rigours of daily life.

-Together, we each poured a bit of our expertise and a lot of our passion into this project, blending tech and touch to keep our users healthily hydrated.
+Together, we each poured a bit of our expertise and a lot of our passion into this project, blending tech and touch to keep our users healthily hydrated